MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 ### Sizing of page sections

 The groups of fields and page parts making up a page are rendered when the user opens the page.

 Dependent on the size of the available screen real estate, e.g. in the browser window on a desktop computer, [!INCLUDE[prodshort](includes/prodshort.md)] sizes the sections automatically to make the most of the space.

-There are three ways the size are determined.
+There are three different ways a section's size are determined.

 |Symbol|Layout behavior|Notes|
 |---------|---------------|----|